darecoder-git/Notebook/README.md

 One key aspect of waste management is the proper sorting of garbage into different categories, such as paper, plastic, metal, and glass.
 This allows for more efficient recycling and disposal of waste, and helps to reduce the amount of waste that ends up in landfills.
 However, manually sorting trash can be a time-consuming and error-prone process, particularly in large facilities with a high volume of waste.

-In this paper, we present a project that aims to automate the process of sorting trash based on its recyclability status.
+This project aims to automate the process of sorting trash based on its recyclability status.
 The project uses a combination of computer vision and machine learning techniques to take images of individual pieces of trash and classify them into one of five categories: glass, leather, paper, plastic, and metal.
 The system achieves an accuracy of 88% on the test data.

 The first step in the process is to extract useful features from the images of the trash using a technique called Scale-Invariant Feature Transform (SIFT).
 This allows the system to identify key points in the images that can be used to distinguish between the different types of trash.